MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 Even though this update channel is primarily designed for your testing, it's a fully supported version of Microsoft 365 Apps.

 <a name="BKMK_Visual"> </a>
-## Visual representation of the update channels for Office 365 ProPlus
+## Visual representation of the update channels for Microsoft 365 Apps

 The following illustration shows the relationship between the update channels for Microsoft 365 Apps and the approximate release schedule.